bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/grumblr.md

 14012
 </details>

-This password seems to be part of the filename itself, `GRUMBLR.Rebecca_Rebecca_Sinclair_01142027`.
+This password seems to be a rearranged date in the filename itself, `GRUMBLR.Rebecca_Rebecca_Sinclair_01142027`.

 ***